Impact

 Affected Systems

 The defect is present in Jupyter Server version 2.17.0 and earlier.
-Versions 2.18.0 and newer contain the fix and are not affected by this issue.
+Versions 2.18.0 and newer contain the fix and are not affected.

 Risk and Exploitability

 The CVSS score of 7.6 indicates high severity.
-The EPSS score is currently not available, and the vulnerability is not listed in the CISA KEV catalog.
-The likely attack vector is web‑based: an attacker who controls a domain that satisfies the prefix condition can redirect or script cross‑origin requests to the Jupyter Server API, bypassing the intended origin restriction.
-Successful exploitation requires the attacker to host a malicious site under a domain that shares the trusted prefix in allow_origin_pat, and to serve content that sends API requests to the server allowing the attacker to read or modify data.
+The EPSS score is shown as less than 1% (approximately 0.00029), indicating a very low but nonzero likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is web‑based: an attacker who controls a domain that satisfies the prefix condition can create malicious content that sends cross‑origin requests to the Jupyter Server API, bypassing the intended origin restriction.
+Successful exploitation requires the attacker to host a site under a domain that matches the trusted prefix in allow_origin_pat and to deliver traffic that invokes API calls to the server, enabling information disclosure or modification.

 OpenCVE Enrichment